briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

           publish_dir: ./docs
 ```

 When changes are pushed to the `master` branch, this script runs.
-It builds the site with `yarn generate` and then the `peaceiris/actions-gh-pages@v3` commits only the build artifacts to the `gh-pages` branch where the content is served on `briancaffey.github.io`.
+It builds the site with `yarn generate` and then the `peaceiris/actions-gh-pages@v3` GitHub Action commits only the build artifacts to the `gh-pages` branch where the content is served on `briancaffey.github.io`.

 ### Nuxt.js Framework